 - Height 5' 9", Weight 170 lb.

 - High School Dorsey High School

 - Born February 22, 1934 in Bridgewater, SD USA

 - Died November 4, 2010 in Thousand Oaks, CA USA

 "I got good players, stayed out of their way, let them win a lot and then just hung around for 26 years." - Anderson, in his Hall of Fame acceptance speech, 2000

-Hall of Fame manager George "Sparky" Anderson led the Cincinnati Reds to two World Series titles and the Detroit Tigers to another world championship.
+Hall of Fame manager George "Sparky" Anderson (who played one season in the bigs) led the Cincinnati Reds to two World Series titles and the Detroit Tigers to another.
 He is one of only two managers in the Major League Baseball history to win the World Series with clubs in both leagues (Tony LaRussa is the other).
 When he retired, his 2,194 wins were third most in baseball history.
 Today, he ranks sixth in career managerial wins, behind Connie Mack, John McGraw, LaRussa, Bobby Cox, and Joe Torre.
 Additionally, he is the only skipper to be the all-time wins leader for two different teams (the Reds and Tigers).

 Early Life and Playing Career

 "I didn't have a lot of talent, so I tried to make up for it with spit and vinegar." - Anderson